ebuchman/blog/content/posts/properties-of-money.md

 years before the introduction of coinage in the ~7th century BC.

-With the introduction of coinage, the MoE function would gain a new prominence, and limitations on writing, numeracy, and arithmetic would limit growth in the capabilities of accounting systems - the key function of the UoA.
+With the introduction of coinage, the MoE function would gain a new prominence, while limitations on writing, numeracy, and arithmetic would restrain growth in the capabilities of accounting systems - the key function of the UoA.
 But with the discovery of Arabian mathematics and related bookeeping techniques by Italian merchant bankers in the ~13th century AD, new life was breathed into the UoA, unlocking powerful new mechanisms for debt denomination to restructure